WealthWizardsEngineering/kube-vault-auth-init/README.md

 * VAULT_ADDR - the full address of Vault, e.g. https://vault.example.com
 * KUBERNETES_AUTH_PATH - the name of the kubernetes auth method, e.g. kubernetes
+* VAULT_LOGIN_ROLE - the name the approle/kubernetes roles created above if they are both the same, e.g. my-app-role, otherwise use KUBERNETES_ROLE and APPROLE_ROLE
+* KUBERNETES_ROLE - the kubernetes role created above, defaults to VAULT_LOGIN_ROLE, e.g. my-kube-role
-* VAULT_LOGIN_ROLE - the name the approle created above, e.g. my-app-role
+* APPROLE_ROLE - the approle role created above, defaults to VAULT_LOGIN_ROLE, e.g. my-app-role

 The following are optional: